YunzeLong/diff_file/README.md

 UCLA Spring 19 CS32 Project 4

 *For archive purposes only.
-Please refrain from copying any content in these files file under any circumstance - it is not respectful and it is not even guaranteed to work.
+Please refrain from copying any content in these files file under any circumstance - it is not respectful and this code is not guaranteed to work.

 *Feel free to read through the codes though, if that may help you in any way.